Idan-Alter/idan-alter.github.io/_posts/2023-02-20-Gaussian-Integral.md

 This, combined with having $$ x $$ fixed at some value means that the top of each slice is indeed **the original Gaussian**, $$ e^{-y^2}$$, scaled down by the constant $$e^{-x^2}$$.

  >This part only works with Gaussians, you usually won't get such nice expressions by slicing a random solid of revolution this way.
+See the math [here](https://www.unf.edu/~dbell/Poisson.pdf).

 From here we just **follow the recipe of the first approach.**